mreider/mreider.com/markdown/fun/h20no.md

 image = "/images/matt/wasser555.png"
 +++

-Today I'll write, again, about water.
+Today, I’m writing—again—about water.

-Vienna's water supply is world famously clean.
-It comes straight from the Alps and doesn't need any treatment at all.
+Vienna’s water supply is famously clean.
+It comes straight from the Alps, requiring no treatment whatsoever.
 No chlorine, no filtration.

 Yes, I read municipal water reports.
-Don't judge.
+Don’t judge.

-Sadly, our house isn’t linked to the local water system.
+Unfortunately, our house isn’t connected to the local water system.
 Instead, we rely on a well.
-The reason remains a mystery - it’s just part of the “charm” of our rental.
-This well water is suitable for cooking and brushing teeth, but not for drinking.
+Why?
+It’s a mystery—just one of the “charms” of our rental.
+The well water is fine for cooking and brushing teeth, but not for drinking.
 Too much calcium.
-So we get our water from a dispenser.
-A truck delivers five jugs per month.
+So, we get our drinking water from a dispenser.
+A truck delivers five jugs each month.

-Anyhow - our water dispenser has no cooling unit.
-So we fill some bottles and refrigerate them.
-The cycle is simple: fill a bottle, use it, empty it, refill it.
-Or you'd think it's simple.
-It's really not.
+Here’s the catch: our dispenser doesn’t have a cooling unit.
+To keep the water cold, we fill bottles and refrigerate them.
+Simple, right?
+Not so much.

-First problem is my ADD.
-I am completely unable to ignore bottles that aren't full.
-If there's a half-empty bottle on the counter, no matter what else is happening, I drop everything to fill it.
-This drives everyone a little crazy.
+The first problem is my ADD.
+I cannot ignore bottles that aren’t full.
+If I see a half-empty bottle on the counter, I’ll drop everything to fill it.
+This drives everyone slightly insane.

-Second problem is the kids.
-Way too lazy about refilling bottles.
-They're crafty too - leaving each one at a level that is arguably not-yet-empty, and thus not-yet-necessary to refill.
-By Sunday the fridge contains five separate bottles with tiny gulps in each.
+The second problem is the kids.
+They’re way too lazy when it comes to refilling bottles.
+They’re also sneaky—leaving bottles at a level that’s technically not empty, so they can argue it’s “not their turn” to refill.
+By Sunday, the fridge is full of bottles with just a sip left in each.

-There's also a Long Island bred wife wandering around, expressing, very directly, that these, and other problems, should be resolved ASAP.
+And then there’s my Long Island-bred wife, who has no problem expressing (very directly) that these, and other issues, should be resolved immediately.

-Let's turn to the upside then.
+But let’s look on the bright side.
 The dispenser is 10 meters from the fridge.
-A 20-meter round trip.
-That’s 40 meters daily, 280 meters weekly, and about 14 km per year.
-So there's a benefit of exercise in keeping these folks hydrated.
+That’s a 20-meter round trip.
+Multiply that by a few daily refills, and it adds up to about 280 meters a week—or roughly 14 kilometers per year.
+So, at least we’re getting some exercise while keeping hydrated.